sgnzst/sgnzst.github.io/README.md

 #### How to deploy site in Github Pages
-1. Compile stylus and js along build site files > `npm run gulp build`
+1. Compile sass and js along build site files > `npm run gulp build`

 2. Commit files and push to branch master.